 TG: What are you trying to learn/accomplish when looking at a glass of wine?

-EW: For quality.
+EW: I’m looking for quality.
 There are times when I’m looking at a Pinot Noir, for instance, and it’s purple.
 Then something’s wacky or not varietally correct because there could be something blended in like Syrah.
 So it’s not honest wine and they’re (winemaker) changing the wine from something that it should be.

 TG: As you look at the color, how do you know if it’s varietally correct?
 How do you know that it’s the right color vs. other similar wines you’ve had in the past?

-EW: If I know what the wine is I can compare it to similar wines I’ve had before; I have experience with what those wines look like.
-I’m picturing the range of colors for red wine starting on the left with pale colors for a delicate young red moving across and to the right as they get more intense in color.
-(Emily motions 12-15” in front of her about 12” high starting to her left at eye level the going left to right ending just to the right of her face.
-The more intense the color the farther right and closer to her face the color is.
+EW: I can compare it to similar wines I’ve had before; I have experience with what those wines should look like.
+I’m picturing the range of colors for red wine starting on the left with pale colors for a delicate young red moving across and to the right as they get more intense in color (Emily motions 12-15” in front of her, starting to her left at eye level, then going left to right ending just to the right of her face.
+The more intense the color, the farther right and closer to her face the color is.
 If it’s too intense for her it’s literally right in her face).